0xZ0F/Z0FCourse_ReverseEngineering/@BeforeYouBegin.md

 # Before You Begin
-## This course is currently a work in progress.
-I would not recommend following it in it's current stages.
-When the course is ready this message will be removed and I will put a message out on Twitter.
+## **This course is still in early development.
+I plan on adding a significant amount of content.
+For now, this course is going to be hosted here on Github, however, that will most likely change in the future.
+To stay updated, follow me on [Twitter](https://twitter.com/0xZ0F).**

 Please read [README.md](README.md) if you haven't already.